tisyang/ntripcaster/README.md

 # ntripcaster
 Ntrip broadcaster written in c and libev.

-For now, it can now transmit data between ntrip servers and ntrip clients, without source table and authorization support.
+For now, it can now transmit data between ntrip servers and ntrip clients, with source table and authorization support.

 ## Build
 Need cmake and git and libev.